YJPL/Supply/_pages/about.md

 2. Add your site and author details in `_config.yml`.
 3. Get a workflow going to see your site's output with Jekyll locally.

-*Supply* was built with [Jekyll](http://jekyllrb.com/) version 4.0.0 and should support newer versions as well.
+*Supply* was built with [Jekyll](http://jekyllrb.com/) version 4.0.0 and supports newer versions as well.

 Install the dependencies with [Bundler](http://bundler.io/):